Semi-supervised Batch Learning From Logged Data: Bounds on True Risk of IPS Estimator

+where $b_l=\max(b_1,0)$ and $b_u=\max(|b_1|,b_2)$. \end{proposition} We explore the connection between sub-Gaussian assumption and uniform coverage assumption \cite{wang2023oracle,gabbianelli2023importance} in App.\ref{App: Proofs var}.
+We have the following Corollary for the truncated IPS estimator with threshold $\nu\in (0,1] $.

+\begin{corollary} Assume a bounded cost function with range $[b_1,0]$ and a truncated IPS estimator with threshold $\nu\in(0,1]$.
+Then the following upper bound holds on the variance of the truncated importance weighted cost function,

-Using \citet[Lemma~1]{cortes2010learning}, we can provide an upper bound on the variance of importance weights in terms of chi-square divergence by considering $f_r(a,x)\in[c,b]$, as follows:
+\end{corollary} Using \citet[Lemma~1]{cortes2010learning}, we can provide an upper bound on the variance of importance weights in terms of the chi-square divergence by considering $c(a,x)\in[b_1,b_2]$, as follows:

-where $c_l=\max(c,0)$, $b_u=\max(|c|,b)$.
-In Appendix~\ref{App: comp kl vs chi}, we discuss that under some conditions, the upper bound in Proposition~\ref{Prop: bound KL Var} is tighter than the upper bound based on chi-square divergence~\eqref{Eq: Chi-square div}.
-A lower bound on the variance of importance weighted reward function in terms of KL divergence between $\pi_\theta$ and $\pi_0$ is provided in the following Proposition. \begin{proposition} (proved in Appendix~\ref{App: Proofs var}) Suppose that $q\leq e^{\mathbb{E}_{P_X\otimes \pi_{\theta}(A,X)}[\log(|f_r(A,X)|)]}$, $f_r(a,x)\in[c,b]$ and $b\geq 0$.
-Then, following lower bound holds on the variance of importance weighted reward function,

-where $b_u=\max(|c|,b)$. \end{proposition} The upper bound in Proposition~\ref{Prop: bound KL Var} shows that we can reduce the variance of importance weights, i.e., $w(A, X)$, by minimizing the KL divergence or reverse KL divergence between $\pi_\theta$ and $\pi_0$.
-The lower bound on the variance of importance weights in Proposition~\ref{Prop: lower bound} can be minimized by minimizing the KL divergence between $\pi_\theta$ and $\pi_0$.
+where $b_l=\max(b_1,0)$ and $b_u=\max(|b_1|,b_2)$.
+In App.\ref{App: comp kl vs chi}, we discuss that, under some conditions, the upper bound in Proposition~\ref{Prop: bound KL Var} is tighter than the upper bound based on chi-square divergence in~\eqref{Eq: Chi-square div}.
+The upper bound in Proposition~\ref{Prop: bound KL Var} shows that we can reduce the variance of importance weighted cost function, i.e., $w(A, X)c(A,X)$, by minimizing the KL divergence or reverse KL divergence, i.e. $\KLr(\pi_\theta\|\pi_0)$ or $\KLr(\pi_0\|\pi_\theta)$.
+A lower bound on the variance of the importance weighted cost function in terms of the KL divergence $\KLr(\pi_\theta\|\pi_0)$ is provided in App.\ref{App: Proofs var}.